krishpatel2067/AMP/index.md

 ## Closure
 Thank you all for using this plugin.
 I appreciate your patience with my novelty with plugins in advance!
 With reporting bugs or requesting features, just know beforehand that I am considering all feedback, but I may be delayed in delivering a response and/or the update.

-(If you are reading this on the day of release then Happy New Year!)
+(If you are reading this on the day of release then Happy New Year!) :sparkles: